grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 To read more about data parameterization, check out the [parameterization examples](https://k6.io/docs/examples/data-parameterization/) and [Execution context variables](https://k6.io/docs/using-k6/execution-context-variables/).

 ### Error handling and acceptance of failures

 Under sufficiently heavy load, the SUT fails and starts to respond with errors.
+Since the SUT may fail,
+** remember to implement error handling in the test logic**.

-But when we write  our tests, we  often focus on best-case scenarios and forget to implement the test logic on errors.
-The test script must handle API errors to avoid runtime exceptions and act under SUT saturation according to the test  goals.
+Sometimes, we focus on only the best-case scenario and forget this important step.

+The test script must handle API errors to avoid runtime exceptions and to ensure that it tests SUT behavior under saturation according to the test goals.
-For example, we could extend our script to do some operation depending on the result of the previous request.
+For example, we could extend our script to do some operation that depends on the result of the previous request:

 ```javascript
 import { check } from 'k6';